Jordan Banjo: Television work and presenting

 On 10 November 2016, Banjo was confirmed to be taking part in I'm a Celebrity...Get Me Out of Here.
 Jordan Banjo was the fourth celebrity to leave the jungle on 29 November 2016.

 In 2018, Banjo was the backstage digital presenter for Dancing on Ice.
 The following year, he started co-hosting The Greatest Dancer with Alesha Dixon.

 In 2021, Banjo appeared as Viper on The Masked Dancer.
 He was the first celebrity to be unmasked.

+In 2023, he was runner up in I'm a Celebrity...
+South Africa.

 Radio work

-On 3 August 2020 Banjo, and fellow Diversity star Perri Kiely, became the new hosts of the KISS Breakfast Show.
-Replacing Tom & Daisy.
+On 3 August 2020 Banjo, and fellow Diversity dancer Perri Kiely, became the new hosts of the KISS Breakfast Show, taking over from Tom Green and Daisy Maskell.

+Other ventures

+Boxing

+On 11 March 2025 it was announced that Banjo would partake in a MF–professional boxing match on Misfits 22 – Blinders & Brawls against Love Island contestant Wil Anderson, scheduled to take place on 12 April at the Becketwell Live in Derby.
+However, on 4 April Misfits Boxing confirmed that the event had been postponed to 16 May due to a scheduling issue, and the headliner changed from Misfits 22 to Misfits 21.
+On the night, Banjo defeated Anderson via technical knockout in the final fourth round.